 by Don Wilson

-Being a legend like Elvis Presley, the looks, the hits and his image - it's easy to overlook his movies.
+Being a legend like Elvis Presley, the looks, the hits, and his image - it's easy to overlook his movies.
 Elvis made thirty-one feature films and two documentaries.
-Elvis wanted to be a film actor as music as he wanted to be a performer.
-Elvis grew increasingly upset as the years rolled along and a endless cookie cutter mentality was created after the success of his biggest picture, "Blue Hawaii" in 1961.
+Elvis wanted to be a film actor as much as he wanted to be a performer.
+Elvis grew increasingly upset as the years rolled along and an endless cookie-cutter mentality was created after the success of his biggest picture, "Blue Hawaii" in 1961.

 |Elvis looking perplexed on the set of "Blue Hawaii".|

 Paramount Pictures' legendary Hal Wallis and Elvis' manager Colonel Tom Parker were behind these cookie cutters.
 One of the first films to try and duplicate the success was "Girls!
 Girls!
 Girls!"
 Elvis said to co-star Stella Stevens " Why knock success?"
 In 1962, Elvis could say that, but he hoped for better projects.
 At the time, according to Stevens, Elvis seemed upset at her for the suggestion of doing stage plays and honing his acting chops.